 Like all open source projects, LF Networking projects are open to everyone and participating in the technical communities is the best way to get familiar with a particular project.
 The LFN communities are very welcoming to newcomers and we encourage you to get started today.
 If you’d like to learn more about the benefits of membership in LFN, please see the Join page.

-- Step 4: Join workflows for the projects and working groups, join mailing lists, attend calls, join workflows, ask questions, and contribute!
+- Step 3: Visit the LFN Project wikis, join mailing lists, attend calls, join workflows, ask questions, and contribute!

 Please take the following steps and if you have any questions at all, don’t hesitate to email us with your questions: firstname.lastname@example.org.